swilkodev/CleanFunc50/README.md

 3. Open the solution in Visual Studio or Visual Studio Code (Preferred)
 4. Press F5 and the function app should start

-Check out Jason Taylor's blog [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information on using the original template.
+Check out Jason Taylor's [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information on using the original template.

 ### Docker Configuration
 TBA